 Application Deadline – November 1

-Notification – Early January, preliminary need-based financial awards will follow in mid-January
+Notification – late December, preliminary need-based financial awards will follow in mid-January

 Early Action applicants will receive one of three decisions:

 - Invite: If an applicant is invited, the student is offered admission for the upcoming Fall term contingent upon successful completion of senior year.
 The Early Action program at Providence College is non-binding, meaning the candidate will have until May 1 to choose to enroll at Providence College; there is no commitment required earlier in the process.